Leader-in-waiting light on policy details in Hong Kong reboot vow

 Top Beijing loyalists in Hong Kong, as well as several billionaire property and business moguls, have thrown their weight behind Lee this week.

-Lee is an “experienced, courageous and patriotic candidate”, said Henderson Land co-chairman Martin Lee.
+Lee is an “experienced, courageous and patriotic candidate”, said Martin Lee, co-chair of Hong Kong developer Henderson Land.

 But the public response to Lee’s bid has been tepid, compared with the heated contest five years ago between three candidates.